penafieljlm/inquisitor/README.md

                         Google Custom Search Engine.
 If not specified, the script will simply skip asset transforms that involve Google Search.
+  --google-limit GOOGLE_LIMIT
+                        The number of pages to limit Google Search to.
+This is to avoid exhausting your daily quota.
   --shodan-api-key SHODAN_API_KEY
                         Specifies the API key to use to query Shodan.
 Log into your Shodan account (https://www.shodan.io/) and look
                         at the top right corner of the page in order to view your API key.
 If not specified, the script will simply skip asset transforms that involve Shodan.
+  --shodan-limit SHODAN_LIMIT
+                        The number of pages to limit Shodan Search to.
+This is to avoid exhausting your daily quota.
 ```

 ### Status

 In status mode, the tool simply prints out a quick summary of the status of your scan database.
 ```
-usage: inquisitor.py status [-h] DATABASE
+usage: inquisitor.py status [-h] [-s] DATABASE

 positional arguments:
   DATABASE      The path to the intelligence database to use.
-If specified file
+If specified
-              does not exist, a new one will be created.
+                file does not exist, a new one will be created.

 optional arguments:
   -h, --help    show this help message and exit
+  -s, --strong  Indicates if the status will be based on the strong ownership
+                classification.
 ```

 ### Classify